United Services Recreation Ground: Post-World War II

 First-class cricket returned to the ground after the war, when Hampshire played Essex.
-The record attendance for a county match was made in 1948, when 10,000 watched Hampshire played Sussex.
-Hampshire continued to play four matches per season there going into the 1950s.
-It was during this time that under the leadership of Desmond Eagar and Colin Ingleby-Mackenzie that the Hampshire team was beginning to become a powerful force in the county game.
-Coupled with the batting of Roy Marshall (who in five matches there in 1957 scored 549, an unbeaten record for the ground), Jimmy Gray and Henry Horton, and backed up with the bowling of Derek Shackleton, Victor Cannings and Malcolm Heath, Hampshire had a fairly successful period, finishing runners-up in 1958, before winning the County Championship for the first time in 1961, with Hampshire winning four of their five matches there in that season.
+The record attendance for a county match was achieved in 1948, when 10,000 watched Hampshire play Sussex.
+Hampshire continued to play four matches per season at United Services going into the 1950s.
+It was during this time under the leadership of Desmond Eagar and Colin Ingleby-Mackenzie that the Hampshire team was beginning to become a powerful force in the county game.
+Coupled with the batting of Roy Marshall (who in five Portsmouth matches in 1957 scored 549, an unbeaten record for the ground), Jimmy Gray and Henry Horton, and backed up with the bowling of Derek Shackleton, Victor Cannings and Malcolm Heath, Hampshire had a fairly successful period, finishing runners-up in 1958, before winning the County Championship for the first time in 1961, with Hampshire winning four of their five matches there in that season.
 They might have been successful in 1958, had it not been for two draws later in the season at the ground.
-A new format, List A cricket, was introduced in 1963, two years after its introduction, the ground held its first List A match when Hampshire played Kent in the 1965 Gillette Cup.
-Six first-class matches had been held there in 1962, before the schedule at the ground was reduced back to five, with the expansion of List A cricket with the Player's County League and John Player League, on average two or three List A matches were held there over the coming seasons.
+A new format, List A cricket, was introduced in 1963, and two years after its introduction, the ground held its first List A match when Hampshire played Kent in the 1965 Gillette Cup.
+Six first-class matches had been held there in 1962, before the schedule at the ground was reduced to five, with the expansion of List A cricket with the Player's County League and John Player League, on average two or three List A matches were held there over the coming seasons.
 Hampshire were pressing for the Player's County League title in 1969, with a crowd of 8,000 watching their defeat to Essex.
 Hampshire finished that season's competition one point behind winners Lancashire.
 A first-class match in 1971 between Hampshire and the touring Pakistanis saw protests by Bangladeshis protesting Pakistani actions in the Bangladesh Liberation War.
-Hampshire won the County Championship for a second time in 1973, though the 1970s saw a gradual reduction in the number of first-class matches held there, by the end of that decade three first-class matches and two List A matches were granted to the ground each season.
-This decade also saw logistical problems for the ground, when at the Railway End trees were destroyed, whose removal interrupted the batsman line of sight.
-As such, no matches were held there in 1975, though the purchase of screens allowed county cricket to return in 1976.
-1976 was also not without its problems, when a County Championship match against Yorkshire was interrupted by vandals who had attacked the pitch during the night.
-Despite this setback, the match continued on an adjoining strip of pitch.
+Hampshire won the County Championship for a second time in 1973, though the 1970s saw a gradual reduction in the number of first-class matches held at the United Services ground, and by the end of that decade three first-class matches and two List A matches were granted to the ground each season.
+This decade also saw logistical problems when trees at the Railway End which had blocked a batsman's sight of passing trains were cut down.
+As a result of this, Hampshire did not play in Portsmouth in 1975, though the purchase of screens allowed county cricket to return in 1976.
+1976 was also not without its problems, when a County Championship match against Yorkshire was interrupted by vandals who had attacked the pitch during the night; despite this setback, the match continued on an adjoining strip of pitch.